AsherDvirDjerassi/inflation/README.md

 ## PCE

-PCE is the share of GDP that is associated with consumption in an expenditure based definition of GDP - i.e., Y = C + I + G + X - I. This share of GDP has seen a relatively monotonic rise over the last half century.
+PCE is the share of GDP that is associated with consumption in an expenditure based definition of GDP - i.e., Y = C + I + G + X - M. This share of GDP has seen a relatively monotonic rise over the last half century.
 The difference between PCE as a share of GDP in the mid-1970s and today raises questions about its ability to be used for purposes of comparison between the two periods.
 However, the same concerns could reasonably be raised for CPI.

 <img src="figures/fredgraph.png" width="600">